 We will need to continue to grow in all areas of operation and successfully integrate and support our existing and new employees into our operations, or we may be unable to implement our business strategy in the time frame we anticipate, if at all.
 We have in the past, and may in the future, experienced interruptions in our information systems on which our global operations depend.
 Further, physical damage to, failure of, or digital damage (such as significant viruses or worms) to, our information systems could disrupt and delay time-sensitive services or computing operations that we perform for our customers, which could negatively impact our business results and reputation.
-In addition, we will need to expand our intranet to support new data centers to enhance our research and development efforts.
-Our intranet is expensive to expand and must be highly secure due to the sensitive nature of our customers' information that we transmit.
+In addition, we must frequently expand our internal information system to meet increasing demand in storage, computing and communication.
+Our internal information system is expensive to expand and must be highly secure due to the sensitive nature of our customers' information that we transmit.
 Building and managing the support necessary for our growth places significant demands on our management and resources.
 In addition, we may need to switch to a new accounting system in the near future, which could disrupt our business operations and distract management.
 These demands may divert these resources from the continued growth of our business and implementation of our business strategy.
 Further, we must adequately train our new personnel, especially our client service and technical support personnel, to effectively and accurately, respond to and support our customers.
 If we fail to do this, it could lead to dissatisfaction among our customers, which could slow our growth.